core-unit-bioinformatics/knowledge-base/README.md

-# Knowlege base of the Core Unit Bioinformatics
+# Knowledge base of the Core Unit Bioinformatics

 This is the right place to share helpful information with your peers, your clients and the outside world.